 The Type of Floating Floor You Need

-The easiest type of process is to use pre-finished hardwood flooring for something like this.
+The easiest type of process is to use acoustical laminate flooring (source) for something like this.
 It comes in various sizes, thicknesses, colors, and more.
 People can get an option that has the look of oak, walnut, maple, or anything else they want.

 Floating Floors Installation Process Step by Step